Action Target, Inc. is best known for producing outstanding indoor firearms ranges and individual targets from simple paper to rifle-grade steel.

-In force-on-force officers are confronted with shoot and no-shoot situations with live actors.
+In force-on-force officers are confronted with shoot/no-shoot situations with live actors.
 There cannot be a true evaluation of an officer’s skills in a shooting scenario unless they’ve experienced a force-on-force training scenario.
 Mastering the stress of knowing someone is out there with a Simunition, UTM, Force-on-Force, or other training firearm waiting to put painful rounds on you, is a critical skill for surviving deadly force encounters.

 This course will cover all the necessary safety protocols and relevant training simulations necessary for officers to develop a program at their home agency.
-A focus on close quarters techniques, and alternate/unconventional shooting positions will be used to show officers how to properly move through structures and solve realistic problems.
+A focus on close-quarters techniques and alternate/unconventional shooting positions will be used to show officers how to properly move through structures and solve realistic problems.

-Course Equipment: Duty belt (including holster, magazine pouches), handheld flashlight and/or weapon-mounted flashlight, wrap-around eye protection, hearing protection.
-Recommended items include – soft body armor, gloves, long sleeve shirts, elbow and knee pads.
+Course Equipment: Duty belt (including holster, magazine pouches), handheld tactical flashlight and/or weapon-mounted flashlight, wrap-around eye protection, hearing protection.
+Recommended items include – body armor, gloves, long sleeve shirts, elbow and knee pads.
 Simunition pistols and ammunition will be provided.